■ 1. Overview.

 ⚀ Of every hundred patients, roughly 67 will be men, and 33 will be females.

-⚀ A survey done on IBM by the Yale School of Public Health found that over 91% of respondents indicated that they lived in their own house or apartment, versus 2.4% reporting that they lived in a relative's residence, 2.8% reporting that they lived in an assisted living facility and 3.3% reporting that they live somewhere different.
+⚀ A survey done on IBM by the Yale School of Public Health found that over 91% of respondents indicated that they still lived in their own house or apartment.

-⚀ Although people may feel the disease goes up and down, research has shown that it does not and slowly marches on.
+⚀ Although people may feel the disease “goes up and down”, research has shown that it does not and slowly marches on over time.

 ⧈ 1.2.2 Impact on muscles.

-⚀ IBM is a disease that strikes and weakens the muscles.
-Not all muscles are impacted; for example, the heart is not affected.
+⚀ IBM is a disease that primarily strikes and weakens the skeletal muscles.
+Not all muscles are impacted.
+The heart is not affected.
 It does not affect the nerves.

-⚀ Over time, the disease will progress and get worse and worse.
-As more and more muscle cells are affected, the muscle becomes weaker and weaker, and more and more function is lost.
+⚀ Over time, the disease will progress and get progressively worse.
+As more muscle cells are impacted, the muscle becomes weaker, and more function is lost.

-⚀ As patients get older, they may need more and more help to accomplish the day-to-day functions of life like getting up in the morning, showering, going to the bathroom, eating, etc.
+⚀ As patients get older, they may need more help to accomplish the day-to-day functions of life like getting up in the morning, showering, going to the bathroom, eating, etc.

 □ Different muscle groups are affected at different rates.